alef-tav-calendar/alef-tav-calendar/22_retrogrades/README.md

 **Discussion:**
  - Lexical meaning: Window/vent/behold (certain).
  - Window shape: there are several window shapes but I think they eye (behold) shape might be inferred - although there is *Ayin/Eye* later in the Alphabet.
- - Paleo Hebrew letter shape: found two.
+ - Paleo-Hebrew letter shape: found two.
  - Ktav Ashuri (Assyrian script) letter shape: not found

 *Hey* means **window** as well as how you interact with a window: **behold**.
 (Gen. 47:23)

-The larger Paleo Hebrew *Hey* shape (bottom left) is in the red light spectrum and I am unsure if the human eye can detect the red Paleo Hebrew letter *Hey* shape.
+The larger Paleo-Hebrew *Hey* shape (bottom left) is in the red light spectrum and I am unsure if the human eye can detect the red Paleo-Hebrew letter *Hey* shape.
 I live too far north and not in dry desert to observe.
 The bottom center *Hey* matches both the letter *Hey* and the *behold*.

 This portion of the Milky Way also sits low on the horizon, so it would have been more difficult to see as the light passes through more of earth's atmosphere.